janeon/early-gigworker-trajectories/README.md

 # early-gigworker-trajectories

-- [ X ] Create simulator predicting dropoff rates given
+- [X] Create simulator predicting dropoff rates given
   -  labmda, the expected number of bids after which freelancers dropoff
   -  total number of bids
   -  the global probability of winning a bid